alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/10-configuring-kubectl.md

 * IP of the loadbalancer VM is  192.168.111.68
 * IP of the baremetal server is 10.19.138.41
 * Libvirt interface of the virtual subnet is k8s-net.
-Basically the interface where the 192.168.111.0/24 subnet is created
+Basically, this the interface where the 192.168.111.0/24 subnet is created
 * em1 is the interface where the baremetal server is reachable and it is assigned to 10.19.138.41
 * 6443/tcp is Kubernetes API server port

+Apply the following firewall rules to the baremetal host:

 ```
     # connections from outside